junxit/us-congress-bills-110/metadata.md

 - 2007-12-19 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S16056-16060)
 - 2007-12-19 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S16056-16060)
 - 2007-12-19 — Referred to the House Committee on Ways and Means.
+- 2007-12-20 — Message on Senate action sent to the House.